 In the world of IT operations, incident management is the critical process of identifying and fixing problems that affect the health, availability, and reliability of the services and systems you and your customers rely on.
-Incident management is not a haphazard affair; without a standard model, with specific steps to guide your team from start to finish, incident management would not deliver satisfactory results.
+Incident management is not a haphazard affair; without a standard model, with specific steps to guide your team from start to finish, incident management processes would not deliver satisfactory results to ensure normal service.
 Effective incident management is about understanding why issues happen in the first place through investigation and diagnosis, discerning roles and responsibilities, building a knowledge base, and about gaining vital insights that can lead to better operations, fewer incidents, and faster resolutions.

 What is Incident Management?

 According to the Information Systems Audit and Control Association (ISACA), incident management and response is “a key component of an enterprise business continuity and resilience program.”
 Under ISACA, incident management follows the Control Objectives for Information and Related Technologies (COBIT) framework for IT management and governance.
 Another popular approach to incident management is outlined by the Information Technology Infrastructure Library (ITIL) and is called ITIL incident management, which defines incident management as a way of managing the lifecycle of incidents (unplanned interruptions or reductions in quality of IT services) in order to restore affected services as quickly as possible.

 ITIL Incident Management Process

 An efficient incident management program must be based on a consistent, repeatable process that allows the IT operations team to recognize, respond to, and address detrimental events and service requests in order to achieve incident resolution.
-Whichever framework your organization prefers, there are a number of steps involved in the incident management process intended to not only get you from event to resolution but to ensure the entire process results in the best possible outcome.
+Whichever framework your organization prefers, there are a number of steps involved in the incident management process intended to not only get you from event to resolution but to ensure the entire process results in the best possible outcome for your service operation.
 These steps include: